 A rock-solid Brazilian defender whose tactical intelligence and leadership anchored both club and country for over a decade.

-Juan Silveira dos Santos, known simply as Juan, carved out a career defined by quiet authority and defensive mastery.
-Emerging from Flamengo's youth system in Rio de Janeiro, the center-back's composure and anticipation quickly made him a fan favorite.
-His move to Bayer Leverkusen in 2002 placed him in the European spotlight, where his performances in the Bundesliga and Champions League cemented his reputation.
-A return to Brazil with Roma was followed by a triumphant homecoming to Flamengo, where he won national titles.
-For the Brazilian national team, Juan was a cornerstone, forming a formidable partnership with Lúcio and lifting the Copa América in 2004 and the Confederations Cup in 2005.
-His post-playing career has seen him transition into coaching, bringing his deep understanding of the game to the national team setup.
+Juan Silveira dos Santos lifted the Copa América in 2004 and the Confederations Cup in 2005 as a cornerstone of Brazil's defense.
+Emerging from Flamengo's youth system in Rio de Janeiro, the center-back's composure and anticipation made him a fan favorite.
+He moved to Bayer Leverkusen in 2002, where his performances in the Bundesliga and Champions League built his reputation.
+A stint with Roma was followed by a triumphant homecoming to Flamengo, where he won national titles.
+With the national team, he formed a formidable partnership with Lúcio.
+He has since transitioned into coaching, bringing his understanding of the game to the national team setup.

 1965–1980